Dr. Marion Nestlehttps://barclayagency.com/speakers/dr-marion-nestle

 Marion Nestle is a consumer advocate, nutritionist, award-winning author, and academic who specializes in the politics of food and dietary choice.
-Her research examines scientific, economic, and social influences on food choice and obesity, with an emphasis on the influence of food industry marketing.
-Her books explore issues like the effects of food production on dietary intake, food safety, and access to food and nutrition.
+Her research examines scientific, economic, and social influences on food choice and health, with an emphasis on the role of food industry marketing.
+Her books explore how politics affects food production, dietary intake, food safety, and human and planetary health.

 She is the author of the classic Food Politics: How the Food Industry Influences Nutrition and Health, now in its third edition.
 In 2003, Food Politics won awards from the Association of American Publishers, the James Beard Foundation, and World Hunger Year.
 Her second book, Safe Food: The Politics of Food Safety won the Steinhardt School of Education’s Griffiths Research Award in 2004.

 Dr. Nestle’s book, What to Eat was named as one of Amazon’s top ten books of 2006 and a “Must Read” by Eating Well magazine; it also won the Better Life Award from the National Multiple Sclerosis Society and the James Beard Foundation book award for best food reference in 2007.
-She has also written; Pet Food Politics: The Chihuahua in the Coal Mine, a book about food safety, Unsavory Truth: How Food Companies Skew The Science of What We Eat which exposes how the food industry corrupts scientific research for profit, and Feed Your Pet Right, co-authored with Malden Nesheim.
-Why Calories Count: from Science to Politics, also with Malden Nesheim, won book of the year from the International Association of Culinary Professionals (IACP) in 2012.
-Her book, Eat, Drink, Vote: An Illustrated Guide to Food Politics won an IACP book award in 2014, and Soda Politics: Taking on Big Soda (and Winning) received the 2016 James Beard Award for Writing & Literature.
-Her new book, written with Kerry Trueman, is Let's Ask Marion: What You Need to Know about the Politics of Food, Nutrition, and Health (University of California Press, September 29, 2020).
+She has also written Pet Food Politics: The Chihuahua in the Coal Mine (2008); Feed Your Pet Right, co-authored with Malden Nesheim (2010); and Why Calories Count: from Science to Politics, also with Malden Nesheim, which won book of the year from the International Association of Culinary Professionals (IACP) in 2012.
+Her book, Eat, Drink, Vote: An Illustrated Guide to Food Politics won an IACP book award in 2014, as did Soda Politics: Taking on Big Soda (and Winning) in 2016, along with the 2016 James Beard Award for Writing & Literature.
+In 2018, she published Unsavory Truth: How Food Companies Skew The Science of What We Eat, which exposes how the food industry corrupts scientific research for profit, Her latest book, written with Kerry Trueman, is Let's Ask Marion: What You Need to Know about the Politics of Food, Nutrition, and Health (University of California Press, September 1, 2020).

-Marion Nestle is Paulette Goddard Professor in the Department of Nutrition, Food Studies, and Public Health (the department she chaired from 1988-2003) and Professor of Sociology at New York University.
+Marion Nestle is the emerita Paulette Goddard Professor in the Department of Nutrition, Food Studies, and Public Health (the department she chaired from 1988-2003) and Professor of Sociology at New York University.
 She also holds an appointment as visiting professor in the Cornell Division of Nutritional Sciences.
-She was awarded an Honorary Doctor of Science degree from Transylvania University in Kentucky in 2012.
+She has been awarded Honorary Doctor of Science degrees from Transylvania University in Kentucky (2012) and from CUNY’s Macaulay Honors College (2016).
 Her degrees include a Ph.D. in molecular biology and an M.P.H. in public health nutrition, both from the University of California, Berkeley.
 She appears frequently in documentary films, among them SuperSize Me!
-(2004), A Place at the Table (2013), and Fed Up (2014).
+(2004), A Place at the Table (2013), Fed Up (2014), El Susto (2019), and Code Blue (2020).

 Dr. Nestle’s first faculty position was in the Department of Biology at Brandeis University.
 From 1976-86 she was Associate Dean of the University of California San Francisco (UCSF) School of Medicine, where she taught nutrition to medical students, residents, and practicing physicians, and directed a nutrition education center sponsored by the American Cancer Society.